maxfield-allison/docker-db-auto-backup/README.md

 A script to automatically back up all databases running under docker on a host, with optional compression support.

+Added backup rotation, docker secret support for Mariadb For swarm, deploy as global.

 ## Supported databases

 - MariaDB